Ehan1han/cs224r_deeprl_final/README.md

      where y^(1),...,y^(k) are i.i.d samples from policy π_θ(·|x)
    - Generates multiple samples for each input to estimate the gradient

-## Evaluation
+## Evaluation Metrics

-The evaluation pipeline uses the Nemotron reward model to compare the trained model against a reference model.
-Metrics include:
+The Nemotron reward model evaluation provides the following metrics:
-- Win rate: Percentage of times the trained model's responses are preferred
+- **Win rate**: Percentage of times the trained model's responses are preferred
-- Average reward: Mean reward score for trained model responses
+- **Average model reward**: Mean reward score for trained model responses
-- Average reference reward: Mean reward score for reference model responses
+- **Average reference reward**: Mean reward score for reference model responses
-- Reward improvement: Difference between trained and reference rewards
+- **Reward improvement**: Difference between trained and reference rewards

-- Length ratio: Ratio of trained model response length to reference model response length
+The reward model uses the Bradley-Terry preference model to score responses, with higher scores indicating better quality.